Residency

 For a retiree with a steady pension, the easiest country might be one with low financial requirements and relaxed stay rules.

-A remote worker might prioritize a digital nomad visa and fast internet, while an investor might be looking for tax advantages and global mobility.
+A remote worker might prioritise a digital nomad visa and fast internet, while an investor might look for tax advantages and global mobility.

 The point is, there's no single answer.
 Ease depends on your income, your lifestyle, your goals, and sometimes even your passport.